idso-fa1-pathology/docker-k8s-workshop/README.md

    - Change `metadata.name, containers.image, containers.command` appropriately.
 See `job.hello.gpu.yaml` for reference.
    - Make use of the `containers.args` if your code has any arguments.

-Ok, you now have a job template that looks for your docker image on HPCharbor, and calls `python hello.py` when running it.
+Ok, you now have a job template that looks for your docker image on HPCharbor.

 3. ssh into your seadragon account and cd inside this directory.